Fireflies

 Flashing Pattern

-In the air, a firefly can emit a continuous flash for up to 3 seconds, or it can emit its light as a series of 3-10 pulses.
+In the air, a firefly can emit a continuous flash for up to 3 seconds, or it can emit its light as a series of 3–10 pulses.
 These pulses are modulated in a sinusoidal pattern of mini-flashes (Fig. 3).
-It is not clear whether these mini-flashes are caused by variations in the flight path caused by its wings beating, or are intrinsic variations in intensity.
+These mini-flashes seem to be caused by variations in the flight path caused by its wings beating.

 Fig. 4 shows a densitometric tracing of the intensity from a single, long firefly flash.
 Despite the fluctuations in intensity, the ratio of green to red remains constant, indicating that the firefly is using a single light-generating system, and varying the intensity, not switching between two different colors.